 Soil resistivity, protected structure, installation route, and design life target should be reviewed before selection.

-Ribbon anode selection should be reviewed according to material type, ribbon width, thickness, coil length, soil resistivity, protected structure, current demand, installation route, cable connection, and design life target.
+Selection depends on material type, ribbon width, thickness, coil length, soil resistivity, protected structure, current demand, installation route, cable connection, and design life target.

 Different ribbon anode configurations are used depending on anode material, soil resistivity, route length, current demand, installation method, and project standard.
 Hele Titanium can support standard and custom ribbon anodes according to drawings, samples, or technical specifications.